The Louvre, Abu Dhabi, UAE

 Fureai Minato-Kan is the memorial museum of the relationship between Osaka in Japan and Lyon in France.

-All exhibition halls are under the ground to maintain the fine views in this neighborhood.
+All exhibition halls are under the ground to maintain the fine views in this neighbourhood.

 The approaching translucent glass pathway is lit from below, which gives guests the feeling of walking on air.
 The colour temperature changes throughout the year between cool and warm white, depending on the current season.